Sma1lboy/storyrelay/README.md

 ## Features

-- 🌍 Global collaborative storytelling
+- 🌍 Global collaborative storytelling in Chinese
 - ✍️ Each user can write one continuation sentence per round (50 character limit)
 - 🗳️ Vote to select the best continuations
 - ⏰ Automatic hourly settlement adds highest-voted sentences to the main story
+- 🤖 AI-powered story generation when no submissions exist
+- 📚 Beautiful, poetic Chinese stories with emotional depth
 - 🔐 Secure user authentication with Clerk
 - 🎨 Responsive design with mobile support